Being a revert myself, I felt there is a great need for a Filipino translation of the whole Qur’an to be made available online.

 There are already a number of Filipino translations of the holy Qur’an in the internet.
 There are also some Apps but sadly until now, it is only in the mp3 format.
 Hopefully, in the future, I pray that somebody who has the capacity, especially financial, to focus on developing one Qur’an App in Filipino language.

-I made some changes beginning from Surah Al-Ahqaf.
-I added the Filipino translations of Sahih International (yours truly translated it); “Ang Maluwalhating Qur’an” by Abdullatif Eduardo M. Arceo (Darussalam, KSA); and “Ang Mga Kapaliwanagan Ng Al-Qur’an Al-Kareem Sa Madali Nitong Pagka-unawa” by Dr. Aboulkhair S. Tarazon, Ustaz Badi`udzaman S. Saliao and Muhammad M. Rodriguez [ICDO (Industrial City Dawah Office), Jeddah, KSA]. in sha Allah, I will go back and update the previous Surah I worked on.
-I also added link for the Tafsir of the Surah.
+I made some changes and added the Filipino translation of “Ang Mga Kapaliwanagan Ng Al-Qur’an Al-Kareem Sa Madali Nitong Pagka-unawa” by Dr. Aboulkhair S. Tarazon, Ustaz Badi`udzaman S. Saliao and Muhammad M. Rodriguez [ICDO (Industrial City Dawah Office), Jeddah, KSA]. in sha Allah, I will go back and update the previous chapters I worked on.
+I also added link for the Tafsir of the Surah whenever available.

 Update as of July 1, 2019

 Alhamdulillah… first half of the year, there are already 2 Apps for the Filipino translation of the holy Quran.
-I have waited for some time but not for long, Allah let it happened.
-So in this case, I will discontinue my own translation and disregard/discard my previous translations.
-I will, in sha Allah, go back and update my files (i.e. delete my translation), the same way as when I started… gradually and (extra) carefully.
+So in this case, I will stop translating and I will, in sha Allah, update my files the same way as when I started… gradually and (extra) carefully.
 My other works, however, stays the same.
+Ang Maluwalhating Quran by Ahmad Jibreel Salas and Omar Taron will be added in the translations, in sha Allah.
+The Tagalog translation of https://quranenc.com/en/browse/tagalog_rwwad is already completed, so that will also be added to the list.

 Filipino, Pilipino, Tagalog